khaled-faour/DevExchange/README.md

 <img id="how-to-run" src="./readme/title6.svg"/>

-> Below are the instruction to setup and run both the frontend and the backend.
+> Below are the instructions to setup and run both the frontend and the backend.
 ### Prerequisites

 First thing, you need to have the latest npm version: